PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-catalog-price-rule.md

 The save 10€ label is automatically displayed, which is the expected behaviour.
 The discount grid is displayed on the product page according to “Rule 2” which is the expected behaviour.

 ## Condition Groups
-There are also additional and extended Catalog price rules combinations you can specify for your Catalog items.
+There are also additional and extended Catalog price rules combinations that can be specified for your Catalog items.

 ![image](https://github.com/PrestaShop/prestashop-specs/blob/355b25180bb99fae1592d62eeed7a286c884148f/static/img/condition-group.png)